Max Headroom (TV series): Reception

 The series began as a mid-season replacement in spring of 1987, and did well enough to be renewed for the fall television season, but the viewer ratings could not be sustained in direct competition with CBS's Top 20 hit Dallas (also produced by Lorimar) and NBC's Top 30 hit Miami Vice.
 Max Headroom was canceled part-way into its second season.
 The entire series, along with two previously unbroadcast episodes, was rerun in spring 1988 during the Writers Guild of America strike.
 In the late 1990s, U.S. cable TV channels Bravo and the Sci-Fi Channel re-ran the series.
-Reruns also briefly appeared on TechTV in 2001.
+Reruns also briefly appeared on TechTV in 2002.
 A cinema spin-off titled Max Headroom for President was announced with production intended to start in early 1988 in order to capitalize on the 1988 United States presidential election, but it was never made.

 Max Headroom has been called "the first cyberpunk television series", with "deep roots in the Western philosophical tradition".

+Accolades

+Reboot

+In 2022, a reboot of Max Headroom was announced, with Halt and Catch Fire co-creator Christopher Cantwell set to serve as the showrunner.
+Original Max Headroom actor Matt Frewer is slated to reprise his role in the revived series.